caido/documentation/src/quickstart/beginner_guide/setup/file_upload.md

 `Automate` allows you to brute-force/fuzz designated elements of a request.

-- In order to utilize `Automate` - you must first upload payload files/wordlists in the `Files` tab within Caido.
+- In order to utilize the [Hosted File Payload Type](/reference/features/testing/automate.md#payload-types) in `Automate` - you must first upload payload files/wordlists in the `Files` tab within Caido.

 ## Files